benoleary/LesHouchesParserClasses_CPP/LHPC/include/BOLlib/README.BOLlib.txt

  to allow others to use the classes.

 CHANGELOG:
+ * 16th October 2012: version 0.4.0
+ - major changes to AsciiXmlParser (breaking compatibility with 0.3 & older):
+   -- now ignores XML comments properly.
+   -- now ignores XML prolog properly.
+   -- now records XML processing instructions & CDATA sections properly.
+   -- now just reads the direct child elements of the loaded string or of the
+      root element of the loaded file. child elements of these elements can be parsed by giving their strings to another AsciiXmlParser (or the original parser, if discarding the rest of the text isn't a problem).
+ - ArgumentParser changed to be compatible with new AsciiXmlParser.

  * 8th October 2012: version 0.3.1
  - added
    CommentedTextParser::readJustNextValidLine( std::string& stringToFill )